Why Clean Water ?

 Hope

-Testing and monitoring the borewell water and checking equipment functionality over the next five years.
+We commit to testing and monitoring the borewell water and ensuring equipment functionality for the next five years.

 My little girl enjoys accompanying me to the well because it takes very little effort for us to collect water.
 Mariamma continued, “this well became a life-saver for us during the ‘corona’.
 Elderly people like me remained safe during these fearful times as we did not have to go to distant places to collect water.
 Social distancing would not have been possible if we had to wait in long queues in front of the Panchayat tap.
 My community did not struggle for water even once during the lockdown, as the well is near our homes.”